 How Fluoride Prevents Caries

-Fluoride helps prevent caries in two different ways, via topical and systemic mechanisms, including stopping tooth demineralization, reducing bacterial metabolism, and increasing remineralization.
-Various studies certified by the CDC have suggested that fluoride interferes with bacteria finding home in the teeth.
-Although topical use of fluoride is known to provide most of the benefits, its systemic usage enables tooth development by hardening enamel, making it resistant to demineralization.
+Fluoride helps prevent caries in two different ways — by topical and systemic mechanisms.
+These mechanisms include stopping tooth demineralization, reducing bacterial metabolism, and increasing remineralization.
+Various studies certified by the CDC suggest that fluoride interferes with bacteria finding homes in the teeth.
+Although the topical use of fluoride is known to provide most of the benefits, its systemic usage enables tooth development by hardening the enamel and making it resistant to demineralization.

-As mentioned earlier, fluoride is available in two forms, according to the American Academy of Pediatrics.
+As mentioned earlier, fluoride comes in two forms, according to the American Academy of Pediatrics.

 To help ensure that a child would have a productive adult life, the child’s oral health must be maintained.
 Hence, children should learn to use fluoride from an early age as part of their daily oral routine.

 Consult with your pediatric dentist at Stonewall Dental Associates by calling at (703) 368-1000 to understand the right amount of fluoride to use.

 The Ultimate Guide: Who is the Perfect Fit for Dental Implants?

 Revitalizing Smiles: The Vital Role of Post-Holiday Dental Checkups in New Year Wellness